Special Educational Needs and Disability at John Perryn Primary School.

 If you have any concerns regarding your child’s progress or well-being then please speak to either your child’s class teacher or Mrs. Amaioua to discuss your concerns.

 What to do if you are concerned about the quality or effectiveness of support your child is getting at John Perryn School?

 All schools check the quality of support for each child and report the effectiveness of the provision to the schools governors.
-Minutes of these meetings and reports from the SEN Governor can be found in the effectiveness section.

 Our local offer has been produced with pupils, parents/carers, governors, and members of staff.
 We welcome your comments on our offer, so please do contact us.
 The best people to contact are:

 - SENCO - Mrs Catherine Amaioua (by email: firstname.lastname@example.org)

 - Deputy Head Teacher - Ms. Catherine Mulvany

 - SEN Governor - Mr Jeremy Coy

 Special Educational Needs Code of Practise 2015

 Guide for Parents